pottendo/pottendo-Pi1541/README.md

 This is an optional port of Pi1541 (V1.25F) to the current Circle bare metal library (as of November 2025, Step 50.0.1).

-As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
+Almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
-A simple web-server features
+A web-server has been added which features the a WebUI:
 - Manage Upload and SDCard
   - upload of images and directory trees to the SDCard
   - delete of files & directories